 IV.
 The seller then uses this amount till the end of the credit period.

 V. Lastly, when the credit period is over, the bank collects the payment of the bill from the buyer/payee.
 The payment of the bill can be done at any time in the credit period but not after maturity.
 If the buyer/payee is unable to pay the amount of the bill, the seller does the payments or the specified person as per the stated agreement.

 Understand the process of bill discounting facility from the case study.

 Traditionally, financial instruments are used to come up with some sort of securities.
 But today they even availed themselves without security.
 If BD is availed through an unsecured way, CIBIL and the relationship with the banker are primarily checked.

 8. What are the methods of presenting Bill Discounting?

 Recourse: In this method, the examination of all the documents is on the seller’s bank.
 After a thorough investigation, they send the same for checking to the buyer’s bank.
 Here, the seller or the seller’s bank is responsible for any mishap in the whole process.

 Non-recourse: This method is contrary to the previous one.
 Thus, the buyer’s bank examines the documents and raises a bill against the seller.
 The buyer here will be held responsible for any default in the process of bill discounting.

-Terkar Capital is among the top bill discounting companies in India.
-We work exclusively for raising finances from all the sources.
+Terkar Capital provides a bill discounting facility in India.
+We work exclusively for raising finances from all sources.
 We arrange both debt and equity funding.
-Terkar Capital have expertise in market strategies that provide bill discounting facility at ease.
+Terkar Capital has expertise in market strategies that provide facilities with ease.

-Bill discounting is one of our finest service.
+Bill discounting is one of our finest services.
 Our team of experts helps effortlessly to arrange all the possible outcomes to make the process easy and convenient.